JeanAbbiateci/greenhouse-beta/README.md

 [jQuery](http://jquery.com) (of course)

 Fonts and images are excluded.
-A PHP file being hosted on my website is included in the php folder.
+A PHP file being hosted on my website is included (retrieval.php).

 ###Explaination:
  1) Safari injects library js and css files at page start